CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 3 Lab/CO1404 Week 3Lab.md

 ## Lab Activity

-This weeks lab activity begins with three precursor tasks (Variable Declarations, Variables and Operators and if statements).
-These will help you complete stages 1 and 2 marked in the lab sheet. **Stage 1** is the ***absolute minimum*** point you should reach.
-Hopefully you can reach it in the lab session, if not use the drop-in help sessions and your own time to catch up.
-Reaching stage 2 suggests you are on target for a top class mark for the module.
-Set your goals sensibly - don't just aim for the minimum or you may struggle to pass the module.
+This weeks lab activity begins with three precursor tasks:

+- Expressions / Operator Precedence,
+- Increment, Decrement and Assignment Operators
+- `And`, `OR` in `if` Statements
+- A simple `while` Loop

+Complete these tasks to reinforce what was discussed in this weeks lecture.
+The main event for this week is building your very own text based adventure game!
+This will require you to progress through **Stage 1** and *attempt* aspects from **Stage 2**.